Elvira of Castile, Queen of Sicily

 Elvira of Castile (c.
 1100 – 6 February 1135) was a member of the House of Jiménez and the first Queen of Sicily as the wife of Roger II of Sicily.

 Elvira was a legitimate daughter of Alfonso VI, king of León and Castile.
 Her mother was King Alfonso VI's fourth wife, Isabella.
-This Isabella is likely identical to Zaida of Seville, the Muslim princess who was Alfonso's mistress before marrying him.
+This Isabella is likely identical to Zaida of Seville, the Arab princess from the Abbadid dynasty who was Alfonso's mistress before marrying him.
+Other historians have argued that she was a French princess.
 Growing up at her father's court in the multiconfessional city of Toledo, Elvira must have been accustomed to a significant level of convivencia, which was present in Sicily as well.

 In 1117 or 1118, Elvira married Roger II, then count of Sicily and king from 1130.
 Sicily too had a sizeable Muslim population, and the marriage was part of Roger's plan to emulate the religious policy of Elvira's father.
 Elvira's likely descent from the Muslim rulers of Al-Andalus exemplifies a "pattern of cultural association" between the queens of Sicily and the Islamic world.
 She may have even influenced the extensive cultivation of Islamic art during her husband's reign.

 There is exceptionally little information about Queen Elvira.
 She does not appear to have been active in politics or as a church patron, and is chiefly remembered for giving birth to Roger's six children.
-In addition to a daughter who died young, Elvira and Roger had five sons:
+Elvira and Roger had six children: